 To work through an example that illustrates the building, linking, and viewing a virtual world, see Build and Connect a Virtual World.

-Install the Simulink 3D Animation software in your MATLAB environment to build virtual reality worlds and to visualize dynamic simulations modeled in MATLAB, Simulink, or SimMechanics.
+Install the Simulink 3D Animation software in your MATLAB environment to build virtual reality worlds and to visualize dynamic simulations modeled in MATLAB, Simulink, or Simscape Multibody.
 If your computer does not already have a graphics card with hardware 3-D acceleration, consider installing such a card to enhance graphics performance.

-You build and view the virtual reality world models using VRML (Virtual Reality Modeling Language).
+You build and view the virtual reality world models using VRML (Virtual Reality Modeling Language) or X3D (Xtensible 3D).

-In addition to the installed VRML editor, 3D World Editor, you can configure your environment to use:
+In addition to the installed editor, the 3D World Editor, you can configure your environment to use:

 The Ligos® V-Realm Builder, which is included in the Simulink 3D Animation software for Windows® platforms.